Radish microgreens are delicious and so easy to grow at home.

 The tray on the bottom will help catch any water that drains through so our grow rooms aren’t a wet mess.
 This also allows us to bottom water the plants, which can help avoid fungus gnat problems and overwatering.

-You can use typical soil, or get more fancy with a soilless seed starting mix or coconut coir.
+You can use typical soil, or get fancier with a soilless seed starting mix or coconut coir.

 Using a spray bottle to water your microgreens will help you avoid overwatering them.
 Another method you can use is to bottom water your microgreens.